- Camp David Accords further peace talks concerning Israel and Palestine. Anwar Sadat and Menachem Begin earn the Nobel Peace Prize.

 - First "test-tube" baby born, Louise Joy Brown of Bristol, England.

-- Garfield first appears as a comic.
+- Garfield appears as a comic.
+Superman is released as a movie.

 In another photograph of this year, a sign identifies basic information about the building: "This four level, 720 space parking structure will open by November 15, 1978 for free shopper parking.
 After January 1, 1979, leased space on the top level only will be available for employee parking.
 Approximately 30,000 square feet of ground floor commercial space will be available upon total completion of the structure by March 15, 1979.
 This project is financed from a portion of the $6.8 million dollar tax allocation bond issue approved by City voters in March 1977.
 Total construction cost is $3,353,000.